TextSTAT TextSTAT - Simple Text Analysis Tool / Concordance software

 Concordance software for Windows, GNU/Linux and MacOS

-TextSTAT is a simple programme for the analysis of texts.
-It reads plain text files (in different encodings) and HTML files (directly from the internet) and it produces word frequency lists and concordances from these files.
-This version includes a web-spider which reads as many pages as you want from a particular website and puts them in a TextSTAT-corpus.
-The new news-reader, too, puts news messages in a TextSTAT-readable corpus file.
+TextSTAT is a simple program for text analysis.
+It reads text files (in various encodings) and HTML files (also directly from the internet), and it creates word frequency lists and concordances from these files.
+TextSTAT has its own web crawler, with which you can compile any number of pages from a specific website into a TextSTAT corpus.

 Documentation:

-• Files can now be edited within the corpus.
-This is sometimes necessary, especially for files that have been downloaded from the internet (e.g. remove advertisement of navigation elements).
-Just click on the filename in the corpus tab.
+• Files in the corpus can now be edited, which is especially helpful when loading files from the internet (for example, to remove advertisements and navigation elements).
+Simply click on the file name in the corpus tab.

-• Linux only: PDF files can be added to a corpus directly.
+• PDF files can be added to a corpus.

 Download (binary version for MS Windows XP/Win7):